penguinpia03/InsightForge-AI-BI-Capstone/README.md

 #  InsightForge: AI-Powered Business Intelligence Capstone

+>  AI-powered system combining structured and unstructured data using RAG architecture

 ##  Project Overview
 This project was developed as part of an AI/BI Capstone to demonstrate real-world application of LLM-powered analytics.
 InsightForge is an AI-powered Business Intelligence system that enables users to interact with business data using natural language.